jeremielamboley/global-passport-index/README.md

 ## Features

-What's all the bells and whistles this project can perform?
 * a new (hopefully better!) passport ranking
 * highlight the biggest win and drops compare to the traditional ranking system

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome."
+Pull requests are warmly welcome.

 ## Links